MiCode/kernel_build/abi/README.md

 ```

 `gki_check` uses parameter names consistent with `dump_abi` and `diff_abi`.
-Hence, `--kmi-whitelist path/to/kmi_symbol_list` can be used to limit that
+Hence, `--kmi-symbol-list path/to/kmi_symbol_list` can be used to limit that
 comparison to allowed symbols by passing a KMI symbol list.

 **NOTE:** When comparing the ABI representations between the GKI Kernel and the